How Your Ads Should Change in 2021

 Consumer confidence dipped significantly in 2020.
 When consumers aren’t confident, they tend to save more and spend less, which in turn suppresses economic recovery.
 As advertisers, although it may be the knee-jerk reaction, the last thing you want to do is minimize their concerns.

-For ads in 2021, your spend should focus on messaging around this desire.
+For 2021, your advertising should focus on this desire.
 Sportswear companies can succeed by talking about getting back outside.
 Airlines can begin offering flights booked well in advance for when people feel comfortable traveling again.
 Car companies are focusing on road trips, vacations, and visiting grandparents again.
-Focusing on the positives will boost consumer confidence, leading to a rebound in revenue.
+Focus on the positives will boost consumer confidence, leading to a rebound in revenue.

 Lean Into Mobile